- Hybrid pricing means you pay a little upfront and the rest on completion

 If you like the idea of paying a little now, then the bulk of the fee only on completion of the sale of your property, it’s not a bad choice.
 After all, easyProperty doesn’t charge you extra if you don’t use their legal team which can’t be said for all online agents.

 However, by taking this option, you will be paying more than you would with most other online agents if you pay entirely upfront.
-Add in the fact that the prices of add-ons are not clear on their sometimes confusing website and you can see why we have given them the rating we have.
+Add in the fact that they seem to hide away their pricing and their website is sometimes confusing and you can see why we have given them the rating we have.

 For this reason, we feel there are better options out there for most people, as can be seen in our online estate agent comparison table.